timsimonhoff/biol217/readme.md

 ### What is your N50 value?
 N50 = 2963
 ### Why is this value relevant?
+size of the largest contig --> contigs larger than that have at least 50% the bases of the assembly

 ### How many contigs are assembled?
 57414